lgbt-foundation/whitepaper/pinkpaper.md

    * Proof-of-life.
 In other words, proof this is actually a user.
 For example, this can be done by being required to upload 4 photos of the user.
    * Filling out a survey of interests to claim rewards.
 A survey may enable greater discovery of  the user’s interests, so that it can better tailor network discovery for that user.
    * Other Demographic information.
  * Verifying an identity is important in networks to preserve the integrity of the network.
-Incentivizing the verification process ensures users are likely to verify their accounts while still being able to interact with the network if they choose not to.
+Incentivizing the verification helps ensures users are likely to verify their accounts while still being able to interact with the network if they choose not to.
 A reward can be paid out to users who successfully complete verification through the appropriate channels.
 This verification process may be an in-house process or delegated to a third-party KYC service (which may in turn be a decentralized service such as Civic).

-This incentivizes network participation and creates a network effect where User actions encourage more Third-party services and other Users to appraise these actions.
-The amounts for these rewards will be determined by the market rate for LGBT Tokens at the time and could be subject to change at the service provider’s discretion.
+User actions can help encourage more Third-party services and other Users to appraise these actions.
+The amounts for these rewards would likely be determined by the market rate for LGBT Tokens at the time and could be subject to change at the service provider’s discretion.

 ### Third-party Service vis-à-vis Service Provider

-Third-party services (of both type) would like to be **discovered** by Users on the network.
+Third-party services (of both type) would generally like to be **discovered** by Users on the network.
 Additionally, Content Creators would like to monetize their content, which incentivizes them to produce more content for Users.
-To this end, we propose two models to achieve the desired behavior.
+To this end, we propose potential models that may help achieve these aims.

-### Discovery-staking Mechanism
+#### Potential model - Discovery-staking Mechanism

-Under the assumption that the network accommodates lists, we propose appropriate (ordered) directories of third-party services<sup>appe-4</sup> (which are categorized both conceptually and geographically) for Users to consume.
+Under the assumption that the network accommodates lists, we propose appropriate (ordered) directories of third-party services<sup>appe-4</sup> (which are categorized both conceptually and geographically) could be created for Users to consume.
 This inevitably introduces the potential for competition in listing on directories in each geographical region (or supercity) where the network operates.
 These lists will utilize a discovery algorithm which will take into account a number of tokens staked by the third-party service.
 Staked tokens are locked in for a fixed period of time in exchange for a higher score in the discovery algorithm (which will take into account other metrics as well such as followers etc).
-This applies to both External Organisations and Third-party services.
+This could apply to both External Organisations and Third-party services.
+The staking and directory listing would need to be subject to separate terms and conditions, are considered in depth from a technical, legal and practical standpoint.

 For a particular geographical region or directory type, an organization stakes LGBT Token to contribute to weighting in the algorithm.
 The actual weighting is determined both by the number of tokens held and the time for which they are held.
 For any amount of tokens ![S](http://latex.codecogs.com/gif.latex?%5Cinline%20S) staked, the staking-weight of these tokens after being held for a time ![t](http://latex.codecogs.com/gif.latex?%5Cinline%20t) is